Sandakan Death Marches: Aftermath

 Due to a combination of a lack of food and brutal treatment at the hands of the Japanese, only 38 prisoners were left alive at Ranau by the end of July.
 All were too unwell and weak to do any work, and it was ordered that any remaining survivors should be shot.
 They were killed by the guards during August, possibly up to 12 days after the end of the war on 14 August.
 It has been estimated that in total, approximately 16% of the population of North Borneo were killed during the three years of Japanese occupation.

 In total, only six Australian servicemen managed to escape.
 During the second marches, Gunner Owen Campbell and Bombardier Richard Braithwaite managed to escape into the jungle, where they were assisted by locals and eventually rescued by Allied units.
 During July, Private Nelson Short, Warrant Officer William Sticpewich, Private Keith Botterill, and Lance Bombardier William Moxham managed to escape from Ranau and were also helped by the local people, who fed them and hid them from the Japanese until the end of the war.
-Of the six survivors, only four (Sticpewich, Botterill, Short, and Campbell) survived the lingering effects of their ordeal to give evidence at various war crimes trials in both Tokyo and Rabaul.
-The World was able to receive eyewitness accounts of the crimes and atrocities committed.
+Of the six survivors, only four (Sticpewich, Botterill, Short, and Campbell) gave evidence at the various war crimes trials in both Tokyo and Rabaul.
+The world was able to receive eyewitness accounts of the crimes and atrocities committed.
 Captain Hoshijima was found guilty of war crimes and hanged on 6 April 1946.
 Captain Takakuwa and his second-in-charge, Captain Watanabe Genzo, were likewise found guilty of perpetrating the murder and massacres of prisoners-of-war and were hanged and shot on 6 April 1946 and 16 March 1946, respectively.